White Paper

 With EDAMAME: posture changes become part of the runtime picture, so risky drift can trigger escalation or access changes before trust silently persists.

-Scenario 3: Tool or Plugin Poisoning
+Scenario 3: Tool, Plugin, or Package Poisoning

 From On-Prem Thinking to Modern Agent Security